Technigo/project-happy-thoughts/README.md

 Week 7 project with React - the task was to fetch happy thoughts from an API and showing them in a list plus have a form for new happy thoughts where people could post their happy thoughts in and make the new thoughts to also show up in the list.

+W 15 - updated this project with my own API for Happy Thoughts.

 ## The problem

 This week started off very good but ended in a catastrophical way for me...